crypto-org-chain/cronos-docs/for-dapp-developers/founder-faqs.md

 * Check out the Cronos documentation: [https://docs.cronos.com/getting-started/readme](https://docs.cronos.com/getting-started/readme)
 * Check out this repository of resources published for Cronos hackathons: [hacker-resources.md](hacker-resources.md "mention")

-**Are there best practices and security standards that apply to Dapps on Cronos?**
+**Are there best practices and security standards that apply to dApps on Cronos?**

-* The Cronos team strongly encourages all development teams to follow the best practices summarized at this [link](https://cronos.org/docs/getting-started/defi-practice.html#introduction).
+* The Cronos team strongly encourages all development teams to follow the best practices summarized at this [link](https://docs.cronos.com/for-dapp-developers/cronos-smart-contract/defi-practice/).
 You can find more information at this [link](https://consensys.github.io/smart-contract-best-practices/) too.
 * It will be difficult for the Cronos team to engage meaningfully with teams who do not publish their code and do not have their smart contracts verified on [Cronos Explorer](https://explorer.cronos.com)

 **I need a commercial node provider because my dApp exceeds the rate limits of the free Cronos JSON-RPC endpoints.
 Who offers this ?**